kragen/derctuo/markdown/hardware-queuing.md

 Interrupts are handled by enqueuing a new top-half task at high priority, either on a special interrupt queue or on the regular queue.
-In a sense an interrupt handler is just a thread that is usually asleep, but usually we don't allocate it hardware registers to store its state between invocations.
+In a sense an interrupt handler is just a thread that is usually asleep, but usually we don’t allocate it hardware registers to store its state between invocations.

-There's an instruction to terminate a task, making its hardware state available for forking, and a Redcode-like SPL instruction to fork.
+There’s an instruction to terminate a task, making its hardware state available for forking, and a Redcode-like SPL instruction to fork.

 If you have a hardware watchpoint facility, you could provide an